dmccuskey/lua-objects/README.md

 This file is used to load any of the various Lua `json` modules, but standardize the name to `json`.
 Currently it searches for one of `dkjson`, `cjson` or `json`.

+Of course you will need to install one of the above for it to work.
+You can also edit the file to add your favorite json module.

+`luarocks install dkjson`
+`luarocks install lua-cjson`

 <a name="lua_bytearray"></a>